 you can fill out a form called an Affidavit of Indigency .
 Give the form to the clerk at when you file your complaint.
 If the clerk approves the affidavit, give the affidavit to the person who serves the papers to the other parent.
 Keep a copy of the affidavit for your records.

-If I file a Complaint to Establish Paternity or a Complaint for Support, Custody, or Visitation, do I have to wait until the case is over for the court to order child support?
+If I file a Complaint to Establish Paternity or a Complaint for Support, Custody, or Parenting Time, do I have to wait until the case is over for the court to order child support?

 If you file a Complaint and

-- the case has a tough issue like custody or visitation that will take a while to decide, and
+- the case has a tough issue like custody or parenting time that will take a while to decide, and

 - it has already been decided who the father is,